rteoh/tripslip/README.md

 # tripslip
-A site that generates an itinerary.
+A website and an app that generates an itinerary.